 Fall Muscadine Maintenance

 Muscadine vines are just about to finish the harvest for the season, but the work for the season is not over yet.
 There is still maintenance to be done until the vines go completely dormant.
-Hopefully following these tips will ensure a productive harvest for 2013.
+Hopefully following these tips will ensure a productive harvest next season.

 2. Removal of fruit: